ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Dev do it, all senior advocates for it, state of devops reporting shows testing as a major component of performance.
 Larger context, all good dev do it, this is a solved problem in the dev world

-Finally, a lot of recent advances in the Developer and DevOps world have yet to make their entry in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o))
+Finally, a lot of "recent" advances in the Developer and DevOps world have yet to make their entry in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o))

 Yet, these concepts are usually totally absent of your average data scientist workflow.
 Why should we adopt something like this that is usually so different from our ways?

 ### Because Most Data Science Projects Never Reach Production

-This means were are wasting time, money, and worst, we are wasting efforts in dead projects when we could do more interesting and useful things for our kind.
+This means were are wasting time, money, and worst, we are wasting efforts in dead projects when we could do more interesting and useful things for society.
 But it's fine because we have been told that companies are the pinnacle of efficiency.

 However, this bitter state of the profession is grounded in some harsh realities.